schuchert/wikispaces/pages/MyCv.md

 **Transformational Services Instructor**
 Custom Course Development: Agile Requirements Management

-Developed in tandem with [[http://www.craiglarman.com/|Craig Larman]] a custom 2-day requirements workshop merging agile and lean principles and offered this course back to back in Israel.
+Developed in tandem with [Craig Larman](http://www.craiglarman.com/) a custom 2-day requirements workshop merging agile and lean principles and offered this course back to back in Israel.

 ----